luanrubensf/web-restful-trab-games/README.md

 # web-restful-trab-games

-College project about web technologies.
+A college project about web technologies.

-It was developed a game registration to improve our skills in web technologies, such as HTML, Java, Javascript and CSS.
+A game registration was developed to improve skills in web technologies, such as HTML, Java, Javascript and CSS.

 This project uses Spring with a RESTFul architecture, JPA and PostgreSQL.

+In the front-end side, this project uses AngularJS.